A Guide to the Essential 8 Cybersecurity Assessments

 5. Restrict Administrative Privileges

-Tightly manage privileges and access to operating systems and applications based on user duties.
+Tightly manage administrative privileges and access to operating systems and applications based on user duties.
 This includes regularly revalidating requests for privileged access to systems and applications, blocking privileged accounts from accessing the internet and using separate operating environments for privileged and unprivileged users.
 Privileged accounts should not be used for reading email and browsing the web.

 6. Operating System Patching

 This focuses on keeping operating systems up to date to ensure that OS patches, updates, and security mitigations for internet-facing services are applied within two weeks of release.
-All computers and network devices with ‘extreme risk’ vulnerabilities should be patched within 48 hours.
-Vulnerability scanners should also be used to identify any missing patches, and any OS that is no longer vendor supported should be replaced.
+All computers and network devices with ‘extreme security risk’ vulnerabilities should be patched within 48 hours.
+Security Vulnerability scanners should also be used to identify any missing patches, and any OS that is no longer vendor supported should be replaced.

 7. Multi-Factor Authentication

 Enforce MFA for all privileged access.
 Turn on MFA for VPNs, RDP, SSH and other remote access, and for all users when they access an important data repository.
 Maturity starts by enforcing MFA for all users before they access internet-facing services and third-party providers.

 8. Daily Backup and Recovery Strategy

 Perform daily backups of important new or changed data, software and configuration settings.
 All unprivileged accounts should be restricted to their own backup environments.
 Store backups disconnected from the Internet and retain them for at least three months.
 Test restoration initially, annually and whenever IT infrastructure changes.

 Organisations of all types and sizes can store sensitive data online.
 Cyberattacks can impact not just individual organisations that become compromised but customers, other organisations and members of the public.
 For this reason, organisations in Australia will likely soon be required to disclose their Essential Eight Maturity Model and demonstrate compliance with these basic preventative measures.